mayank10j/experiencesutra/content/english/projects/smart-image-cropping-with-katna.md

 ![](/uploads/2021/01/03/katna_crop_2.png)

-The best way to learn about Katna smart cropping module is to actually use it.
+The best way to learn about Katna smart cropping and resizing module is to actually use it.

 ### Installation